Inkshaded/digital-media-archiving-system/Patterns.md

 # Design Patterns
 ## SOLID Design Principles
 ### Single Responsibility Principle
-Below, all functional program files will be summarised simply to demonstrate adherence to the Single Responsibility Principle
+Below, all functional program files in src will be summarised simply to demonstrate adherence to the Single Responsibility Principle
 ```
 Program Files